boldflight/BibleConverter/test_EPUB/output/1sam.md

 [7] When Saul was told that David had come to Keilah, Saul said, “God has delivered him into my hand, for he has boxed himself into a corner by entering a city with two barred gates.”
 [8] So Saul mustered all his army to go down to Keilah and besiege David and his men.
 [9] When David realized that Saul was planning to harm him, he told Abiathar the priest, “Bring the ephod.”
-[10] Then David said, “O Lord God of Israel, your servant has clearly heard that Saul is planning to come to Keilah to destroy the city because of me.
+[10] Then David said, “O **Lord** God of Israel, your servant has clearly heard that Saul is planning to come to Keilah to destroy the city because of me.
 [11] Will the leaders of Keilah deliver me into his hand?
 Will Saul come down as your servant has heard?
-O Lord God of Israel, please inform your servant.”
+O **Lord** God of Israel, please inform your servant.”
 [12] David asked, “Will the leaders of Keilah deliver me and my men into Saul’s hand?”
-The Lord said, “They will deliver you over.”
+The **Lord** said, “They will deliver you over.”
 [13] So David and his men, who numbered about 600, set out and left Keilah; they moved around from one place to another.
 When told that David had escaped from Keilah, Saul called a halt to his expedition.
 [14] David stayed in the strongholds that were in the desert and in the hill country of the wilderness of Ziph.
 Saul looked for him all the time, but God did not deliver David into his hands.
 [15] David realized that Saul had come out to seek his life; at that time David was in Horesh in the wilderness of Ziph.
 [16] Then Jonathan son of Saul left and went to David at Horesh.
 He encouraged him through God.
 [17] He said to him, “Don’t be afraid!
 For the hand of my father Saul cannot find you.
 You will rule over Israel, and I will be your second in command.
 Even my father Saul realizes this.”
-[18] When the two of them had made a covenant before the Lord, David stayed at Horesh, but Jonathan went to his house.
+[18] When the two of them had made a covenant before the **Lord**, David stayed at Horesh, but Jonathan went to his house.
 [19] Then the Ziphites went up to Saul at Gibeah and said, “Isn’t David hiding among us in the strongholds at Horesh on the hill of Hakilah, south of Jeshimon?
 [20] Now at your own discretion, O king, come down.
 Delivering him into the king’s hand will be our responsibility.”
-[21] Saul replied, “May you be blessed by the Lord, for you have had compassion on me.
+[21] Saul replied, “May you be blessed by the **Lord**, for you have had compassion on me.
 [22] Go and make further arrangements.
 Determine precisely where he is and who has seen him there, for I am told that he is extremely cunning.
 [23] Locate precisely all the places where he hides and return to me with dependable information.
 Then I will go with you.
 If he is in the land, I will find him among all the thousands of Judah.”
 [24] So they left and went to Ziph ahead of Saul.
 Now David and his men were in the wilderness of Maon, in the rift valley to the south of Jeshimon.